Farming meets science in California’s agtech industry, and the Central Coast has both in abundance.

 The region’s deep agricultural roots and celebrated wine industry — spanning Paso Robles, SLO Coastal, Santa Maria, Santa Ynez and Santa Barbara — are reaching into the future with precision farming and innovative sustainability practices to conserve water, increase efficiency and boost profitability.

-These practices have helped total crop values and the industry’s economic impact to grow by more than a third over the last decade.
+These practices have boosted crop values and the industry’s economic impact by more than a third over the last decade.
 With the Central Coast’s strong sense of stewardship for its natural assets, advancing sustainability is a key focus to ensuring the land continues to provide for generations to come.

 ASSETS + RESOURCES